Attention-space Contrastive Guidance for Efficient Hallucination Mitigation in LVLMs: Abstract

 \section{Abstract}

-Hallucinations in large vision–language models (LVLMs) often arise when language priors dominate over visual evidence, causing object misidentification and visually inconsistent descriptions.
-We address this issue by framing hallucination mitigation as contrastive guidance, steering generation toward visually grounded and semantically faithful text.
-This approach regulates the model’s internal behavior by reducing over-dependence on language priors and contrasting visually grounded with language-only representations.
-We propose Attention-space Contrastive Guidance (ACG), a single-pass mechanism that operates within self-attention layers to construct both vision–language and language-only attention paths in a single forward computation.
-This integration enables computationally efficient guidance directly embedded in the model’s representation contextualization.
-To correct approximation bias introduced by the single-pass formulation, we further apply an orthogonalized correction that removes components aligned with the language-only path, selectively amplifying visual contributions.
-Experiments on the CHAIR and POPE benchmarks show that ACG achieves state-of-the-art faithfulness and caption quality while significantly reducing computational cost.
-Our method establishes a principled and efficient alternative, reducing latency by up to 2× compared to prior contrastive decoding methods that require multiple forward passes.
+Hallucinations in large vision--language models (LVLMs) often arise when language priors dominate over visual evidence, leading to object misidentification and visually inconsistent descriptions.
+We address this problem by framing hallucination mitigation as contrastive guidance that steers generation toward visually grounded and semantically faithful text.
+We propose Attention-space Contrastive Guidance (ACG), a training-free, single-pass method that operates directly in self-attention layers, where hallucination-inducing cross-modal biases emerge.
+ACG constructs both image-conditioned and approximate text-only attention paths within a single forward pass, enabling efficient guidance before errors accumulate at the output layer.
+Because this masking-based surrogate can introduce approximation bias, we further apply a lightweight orthogonal projection that suppresses components aligned with the text-only path, yielding a more visually grounded correction.
+Experiments on CHAIR and POPE show that ACG improves faithfulness over existing training-free baselines while maintaining caption quality, reducing latency by up to $2\times$ compared to multi-pass contrastive decoding methods.